agustinlare/docs/aws-cloudpratictioner.md

 ## Edge and Hybrid Computing Services

-**What is Edge Computing?** When you push your computing workloads outside of your networks to run close to the destination location. eg. Pushing computing to run on phones, 1oT Devices, or external servers not within your cloud network.
+**What is Edge Computing?** When you push your computing workloads outside of your networks to run close to the destination location eg. Pushing computing to run on phones, 1oT Devices, or external servers not within your cloud network.

 **What is Hybrid Computing?** When you’re able to run workloads on both your on-premise datacenter and AWS Virtual Private Cloud (VPC)